 Cox London produces lighting, furniture and decorative pieces that are creative, diverse and original.
 The company was founded in 2005 by sculptors Christopher and Nicola Cox.
 They design and manufacture everything to order in London as well as offering a bespoke service and accepting one off commissions.
 Over the years they have produced a vast array of lighting and furniture, both traditional and modern in style, for significant interiors world wide.
 Be it a 1940’s wall light or an 18th Century chandelier, a 19th century console table or 1920’s standard lamp.
 "We love to create perfectly proportioned, well informed pieces that elevate an interior and stand the test of time."

-Baroncelli is an award-winning design house exploring the power of shape, impact and harmony to create work that is celebrated for its seduction and utility.
-Their hallmark style emerges from distilled forms and ideas that are both unexpected and familiar.
+Baroncelli explores the power of shape, impact and harmony to create furniture, mirrors and lighting of seduction and utility.
+A hallmark style emerges from distilled forms and ideas that are both unexpected and familiar.
 Under the creative direction of Giovanni Corrado, the studio brings together a cosmopolitan heritage of skills and emotion.
-The collections reflect the sensibilities that are created by layered design journeys.
-Designs are distinguished by clean lines and powerful silhouettes.
-These elements create a visual language that can be playfully interpreted, adapted and enriched by all.
+Collections reflect the eclectic sensibilities that are created by richly layered design journeys.
+Designs are identified by clean lines and powerful silhouettes.
+These elements create unique products of balanced rhythm and composition.

 A collection of fine hand carved decorative mirrors based on original 18th and 19th century designs, artfully aged to create a patina of antiquity.